[2023] Aesthetic Fiction (Dismantling the Light of Frank Lloyd Wright)

 260 x 360 x 4,5 cm (dimensions variable)

-Aesthetic Fiction (Dismantling the Light of Frank Lloyd Wright) is the prologue to a series of works that explores the complexities of intercultural exchange and translation, as well as issues of the role of rationality as a Western-influenced paradigm of progress in modernity.
-To this end, it revisits the specific cultural and historical contexts of Frank Lloyd Wright’s Imperial Hotel in Tokyo (opened in 1922 and demolished in 1968) which was conceived in the Japanese tradition of a "home away from home" for Western guests.
+Aesthetic Fiction (Dismantling the Light of Frank Lloyd Wright) explores the complexities of intercultural exchange and translation, as well as issues of the role of rationality as a Western-influenced paradigm of progress in modernity.
+To this end, it revisits the specific cultural and historical contexts of Frank Lloyd Wright’s Imperial Hotel in Tokyo (built 1916 - 1922 and demolished in 1968) which was conceived in the Japanese tradition of a "home away from home" for Western guests.

 "[…] Despite its material concreteness, architectural space always alludes elsewhere; studios and exhibition spaces are no exception.
 Hence, she arrives at the discursive realm of a setting, where the past, present, and future exist simultaneously, and research and artistic production might disperse and recombine in unimaginable ways.
 A sort of library, or archive, or laboratory in-process, one that is not an instructional institution; A space that simply offers new possibilities for exchange, artistic experimentation, study, and play.
 If we want to know what this will have meant, we will only know in the times to come.
 Perhaps.
 Not tomorrow, but later on, or perhaps never?* […]" – Excerpt from Aesthetic Fiction (Dismantling the Light of Frank Lloyd Wright)